melikegoren/Chatty-App/README.md

 Chat app using Firebase Realtime Database, Firebase Auth.
 App also includes chatbot integration built with OpenAi API.

 ## Features
--Real-Time Chatting: Engage in real-time conversations with other users, experiencing instant message delivery.
+- Real-Time Chatting: Engage in real-time conversations with other users, experiencing instant message delivery.
--User Authentication: Securely sign up and log in to the application, ensuring the privacy of your conversations.
+- User Authentication: Securely sign up and log in to the application, ensuring the privacy of your conversations.
--Friend List: Easily manage your list of friends and initiate private conversations.
+- Friend List: Easily manage your list of friends and initiate private conversations.
--Chatting with Chatbot: Chat with the  OpenAi's "text-davinci-003" model chatbot.
+- Chatting with Chatbot: Chat with the  OpenAi's "text-davinci-003" model chatbot.

 ## Built With
 - Firebase Realtime Database: Storing user informations, and messages.